Skip to main content

 • To allow us to better understand our fundraiser base, conduct internal tracking of fundraising and measure fundraising income.

-• To allow our corporate partners to contact you in order to offer their support to your fundraising activities (but not for them to send marketing to you, unless you have consented to this).
+• Where applicable, to allow our corporate partners to contact you to offer their support to your fundraising activities (but not for them to send marketing to you, unless you have consented to this).

 • To gather statistics about how people fundraise and what you think of our communications, events or activities, to see if what we do is interesting to people and meets their needs.